isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 We just managed to preserve the method chain and abstracted the API consumer from memory ownerships just by using this smart pattern.
 I love it.

+> In case you wonder why I created a new local variable for storing the pointer, it is a workaround for a [bug in embind](https://github.com/kripken/emscripten/issues/7084): passing an lvalue ref to the ptr instead of the ptr itself.
+{: .note }

 # Function Overloads and Templates

 This is easy